 Sweet Migliaccio

-Neapolitan sweet Migliaccio, delicious and ancient typical of the Carnival of the Campania tradition, you must try it at least once.
-Today it is made with semolina, but it was originally a humble dish prepared with millet, hence the name migliaccio, from millet.
-Very simple and quick to make, during this period in all the homes of Campania it is prepared, each with their own original recipe.
-This one I received from my husband’s aunt, who is indeed from Campania and proudly prepares her traditional Neapolitan sweet Migliaccio every year for the joy of guests and neighbors.
+Neapolitan sweet Migliaccio, delicious and ancient, typical of the Carnival tradition from the Campania region, you must try it at least once.
+Today it’s made with semolina, but in the past, it was a poor dish made with millet, hence the name Migliaccio, from millet.
+Very simple and quick to make, during this period, every home in Campania prepares it, each with their own original recipe.
+This one is from my husband’s aunt, who is proudly from Campania and prepares her traditional Neapolitan sweet Migliaccio every year for the joy of her guests and neighbors.

 • Difficulty: Easy